Posted on October 19, 2012

 Vain Music- If nothing that I've listed above sounds like your thing, then get out there and make some sweet music of your own.
 The Cup, Johnny's Cigar Bar, and the Pearl St. Pub all offer Open Mic nights throughout the week.
 And if you feel like giving an impromptu performance for your adoring fans, Sushi Zanmai and Catacombs both offer karaoke nights.
 Karaoke is basically a seven letter words that means 'humiliation', but that's why only places that serve booze offer it.

 So there you have it.
 Next time the show you were going to see at the Boulder Theater sells out, check out one of the venues listed above for your contingency plan.

-Related Destinations: Boulder Absinthe House, Boulder Theater, Catacombs, Conor O'Neill's Irish Pub & Restaurant, The Cup - Espresso Cafe, Hotel Boulderado, Johnny's Cigar Bar, Laughing Goat Coffeehouse, St Julien Hotel and Spa, Sushi Zanmai, Tahona Tequila Bistro, West End Tavern
+Related Destinations: Absinthe House, Boulder Theater, Catacombs, Conor O'Neill's Irish Pub & Restaurant, The Cup - Espresso Cafe, Hotel Boulderado, Johnny's Cigar Bar, Laughing Goat Coffeehouse, St Julien Hotel and Spa, Sushi Zanmai, Tahona Tequila Bistro, West End Tavern

 Posted on March 15, 2011